cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 [//]: # (My predictions two years ago)
 In July 2021, I published a blog post titled "[Hermit Programmers are Dead](../blog/hermit-programmers-are-dead.html)."
-My post was hardly criticized on Hacker News (HN), receiving more than [100 negative comments](https://news.ycombinator.com/item?id=28744671).[^1]
+To my surprise, it was hardly criticized on Hacker News (HN), receiving more than [100 negative comments](https://news.ycombinator.com/item?id=28744671).[^1]
-Sadly, the main point I wanted to make back then was misunderstood.
+Sadly, the main point I wanted to make back then was actually misunderstood.
 The reason (I want to believe) was my ~~still~~ precarious writing skills.
 In essence, I argued that the rules of the game for software developers have changed so much due to AI and cloud computing, that the archetype of the solo-programmer has become obsolete.
-I argued that the ability to write code is not what makes a programmer successful, but instead, their social skills are.
+I believed (then and now), that the ability to write code is not what makes a programmer successful, but instead, their social skills are.
-I predicted that this situation would just exacerbate over time.
+My prediction was that this situation would just exacerbate over time.
 For example, I said "writing a bunch of code is not going to be a cool thing to do anymore," and "only our unique human skills will be valued in the future."
 In response, someone on HN wrote: "this person has no idea what they are talking about."
 It's fun, but many things have changed since then.